-This advice costs money, and the main funders of bureau advice are local authorities who are themselves suffering cutbacks.
-However, good advice ultimately saves money - debt and welfare advice is significantly cheaper than homelessness and bankruptcy, and the social outcomes for clients are far better.
-Local authorities and citizens advice bureaux have a shared agenda in helping local people avoid crisis point and need to work together to achieve the best outcome.
+Good advice ultimately saves money - debt and welfare advice is significantly cheaper than homelessness and bankruptcy, and the social outcomes for clients are far better.
+We all have a shared agenda to help the people of Scotland avoid crisis point and work together to achieve the best outcome for everyone who will be affected by this new legislation.